Sculpture garden behind Dorpsstraat 7

 Gable stones with municipal coats of arms of Zegwaart and Zoetermeer

-At the suggestion of the Historical Society of Old Soetermeer (HGOS), 2 monumental gable stones were placed in the museum garden.
-The gable stones depict the coats of arms of the two municipalities from which Zoetermeer was formed in 1935: Zoetermeer and Zegwaart.
+At the suggestion of the Historical Society Oud Soetermeer (HGOS), 2 monumental facade stones were placed in the museum garden.
+The facade stones show the municipal coats of arms of the 2 cores from which Zoetermeer was founded in 1935: Zoetermeer and Zegwaart.

-In the front yard of 't Oude Huis since about 1990.
+In the front garden of 't Oude Huis since about 1990.

-The Zoetermeer stone dates from 1956 and is from the Zoetermeer Town Hall at Dorpsstraat 10.
-Although the municipal coat of arms was officially changed to the 3 straight stems design as early as 1936, this design with the 3 curved stems was still used until the 1950s.
+The stone of Zoetermeer dates from 1956 and comes from the town hall of Zoetermeer Dorpsstraat 10.
+Although the municipal coat of arms was officially changed to the design with 3 straight stems in 1936, this design with the 3 curved stems was still used until the 1950s.

-In the front yard of 't Oude Huis since about 1989.
+In the front garden of 't Oude Huis since about 1989.

-The Zegwaart stone dates from 1915 and comes from the Zegwaart Town Hall at Dorpsstraat 92.
+The Zegwaart stone dates from 1915 and comes from the Zegwaart town hall on Dorpsstraat 92.
 The building was demolished in 1970.
 Zegwaart was a municipality that merged into the municipality of Zoetermeer in 1935.
-We still know the name today as a district of the town, but spelled differently: Seghwaert.
+We still know the name as a district of the city, but spelled differently: Seghwaert.